Joaquin Phoenix wins best actor Oscar for 'Joker'

 In 2010, he almost succeeded in fooling the world that he had given up acting to try to become a rapper in the fake documentary “I’m Still Here.”

 A strict vegan and advocate for the environment, Phoenix was born to missionary parents who traveled through Central and South America before settling in Los Angeles, where he became a child actor.
-He is the younger brother of the late River Phoenix, who died of a drug overdose at a Hollywood night club in 1993 at age 23.